nicholas-fong/SRTM-GeoTIFF/README.md

 >>> tile_alos.find ( 49, -122.1 )
 >>> 'N48W123.tif'
 ```
-Subtle difference, but critical to avoid out of range errors when latitude is an integer.
+Subtle difference, but critical to avoid index out of range errors when latitude is an integer.